Standing Letters of Authorization (SLOAs) and the SEC Custody Rule: Do You Have Custody?

 “An investment adviser with power to dispose of client funds or securities for any purpose other than authorized trading has access to the client’s assets.”

-You can read more about the letter (and the SEC’s response) here.
+You can read more about the IAA’s request and the SEC’s full response.
 With the recent updates to Form ADV in October 2017, investment advisors now need to list client assets that are subject to SLOA agreements.
 Every situation is unique, and there are many variables involved in determining whether or not your firm has custody and how to report it.
 Seeking outside help from a compliance consultant is often recommended to analyze your firm’s specific situation.

 While this blog will attempt to cover some of the ways that SLOAs may impact custody, it’s a complex topic.
 Even if your situation isn’t covered in this blog, you may still have custody to include on your Form ADV.
 If you’re unsure, we highly recommend seeking the help of a third-party compliance consultant.

-Standing Letters of Authorization (SLOAs) Can Result in Inadvertent Custody
+Do Standing Letters of Authorization (SLOAs) Create Inadvertent Custody?

 Why all the fuss about custody in the first place?